Textualize/textual/docs/guide/widgets.md

 ## Line API

 A downside of widgets that return Rich renderables is that Textual will redraw the entire widget when its state is updated or it changes size.
-If a widget is large enough to require scrolling or updates frequently then this redrawing can make your app feel less responsive.
+If a widget is large enough to require scrolling, or updates frequently, then this redrawing can make your app feel less responsive.
-Textual offers an alternative API which reduces the amount of work required refresh a widget, and makes it possible to update portions of a widget (as small as a single character) without a full redraw.
+Textual offers an alternative API which reduces the amount of work required to refresh a widget, and makes it possible to update portions of a widget (as small as a single character) without a full redraw.
 This is known as the *line API*.

 !!! note